The Story of Easter and Pentecost

 Easter is the time when traditionally, we remember the death and resurrection of the Lord Jesus Christ, the Son of God and

 Saviour of the world.
-Jesus came and died so that we might live.
+Jesus came to earth and suffered and died so that we might live.
 Jesus rose from the grave after three days, and as the

 angel said to the two women at the tomb, “He is not here for He is risen” (Matthew 28:6).